 - While referring to the portability report (if generated), solve compiler errors until the project fully compiles.

-Although this approach is unstructured, the code-focused approach often leads to resolving issues quickly and might be the best approach for smaller projects or libraries.
+Although it is unstructured, this code-focused approach often resolves issues quickly.
 A project that contains only data models might be an ideal candidate for this approach.

 This approach might be the best if you prefer to have code that compiles during the entire process.
 The approach is as follows: